elev8now/CodeCheat/docs/laravel.md

 }
 ```

-We'll need to setup our `Article` model to link to tags:
+We'll need to setup our `Article` model to link to tags.

+When we instantiate the Article Class, we are returned an Article object instance (new article).
+When we call this method on the Article object instance, we return all tags linked to that article.

 ```php
 public function tags()